idaholab/SPRITE/instruction_Linux_Ubuntu/README.md

 	./Anaconda3-2023.07-1-Linux-x86_64.sh

-## Obtain the SPRITE and SPRITE-Data repositories from GitHub
+## Obtain the SPRITE repository from GitHub

 Go to a preferred directory, e.g., *Downloads*.